-Wilhelmina's celebrity division seeks to secure endorsement and spokesperson work for celebrities from the worlds of sports, music and entertainment.
-Celebrity has two primary sources of revenue: (i) commissions paid by talent as a percentage of their gross earnings; and (ii) royalties or a service charge paid by clients.
-Wilhelmina celebrity management works with emerging artists and established celebrity names to match them with leading fashion brands and companies.
+Wilhelmina's Celebrity division seeks to secure endorsement and spokesperson work for celebrities from the worlds of sports, music and entertainment.
+The Celebrity division has two primary sources of revenue: (i) commissions paid by talent as a percentage of their gross earnings; and (ii) royalties or a service charge paid by clients.
+Wilhelmina's Celebrity division management works with emerging artists and established celebrity names to match them with leading fashion brands and companies.